Kabilan1000/CIND820_Streaming_and_Cultural_Exports/README.md

 ---

-## Project Workflow

-1. **Data Cleaning & Integration**
-   - Combined Netflix, Disney+, and Amazon Prime datasets.
-   - Removed duplicates, standardized column names, and harmonized data formats.
-   - Excluded unreliable `country` field and created inferred language/genre-based region indicators.

-2. **Exploratory Data Analysis (EDA)**
-   - Visualized content distributions by platform, genre, and year.
-   - Analyzed IMDb rating distributions and missingness patterns.

-3. **Modeling (Classification)**
-   - Predicted popularity using logistic regression, random forest, and XGBoost classifiers.
-   - Evaluated with accuracy, precision, recall, and F1-score.

-4. **Unsupervised Clustering**
-   - Applied K-Means and Hierarchical Clustering to detect cultural content groupings.
-   - Validated with Silhouette and Davies–Bouldin scores.

-5. **Interpretation & Reporting**
-   - Compared representation and performance across platforms.
-   - Interpreted results through a cultural globalization and soft-power lens.

----

 ## Reproducibility

 - All preprocessing, merging, and modeling scripts are included in the repository (`Cleaning.ipynb`, `EDA.ipynb`, and `Modeling.ipynb`).
-- The complete workflow is version-controlled through GitHub and documented through comments and this README.
+- The IMDb enrichment step writes a cached dataset to:
+  `data/merged_streaming_imdb.pkl`
+  If it exists, the merge step is skipped automatically.
 - Visual outputs and results are reproducible from the cleaned dataset.
-- If the IMDb files are not found in `/data/imdb/`, the enrichment step will be skipped automatically, and the dataset will load without ratings or country backfill.
+- If the IMDb files are not found in `/data/imdb/`, enrichment is skipped and the dataset will load without ratings or backfill.

 ---